 Ryan Kent runs an SEO shop (find him also on LinkedIn and G+) growing exclusively based on word of mouth, and has also dominated SEOmoz Q&A to become SEOmoz’s top member in what seems a rather short time.
 I interviewed this rising star of the SEO scene and he shared his knowledge of the business very generously…

-- You’ve grown into the top power contributor at SEOmoz .
-What drives you to answer so many questions in the Q&A, comment so much etc ?
+– You’ve grown into the top power contributor at SEOmoz.
+What drives you to answer so many questions in the Q&A, comment so much, etc?
 What benefit do you gain?

 When I read the SEOmoz Q&A I very much feel I am “in the trenches” of SEO.
 The Q&A is filled with real webmasters and SEOs who are sharing challenges and what is happening in their world.
 It exposes me to all types of SEO challenges from around the world.
 Frankly, I go there to learn and list to what others share.
 During my time in the Q&A, I do what I can to give back to the community by answering questions.

 The largest benefit the knowledge I gain.
 It’s always intriguing to hear how other SEOs handle various challenges.
-Many Q&As trigger great discussions which may occur via e-mail with others.
+Many Q&As trigger great discussions that may occur via e-mail with others.
 Other times I have my own understanding reaffirmed.
 It’s different every day and that is what makes the Q&A enjoyable for me.

 – What communities do you actively participate outside of SEOmoz (excluding Twitter/Facebook/LinkedIn/General sites)?
 Why?

 My community involvement is much less then what I desire due to the enormous time commitments faced as I opened up my own agency, Vitopian, and more recently moved into a new office.
 I would like to become more involved in other sites but that will need to wait as hiring and training SEO analysts are my main priority right now.